Leg3ndary/Cloud-Tagscript/README.md

 Cons:

 1. Not 100% secure
 2. Requires a lot more work (It took me a week to work through everything with almost no prior knowledge...
-I'd say it now take me around a day now but thats still a lot)
+I'd say it would now take me around a day now, but thats still a lot)

 ## Final Notes

-I will be talking as if you understand many tagscript concepts.
+You should understand many tagscript concepts.
 If you're not sure if you will, try to understand the following.

 ```
 Create a tag that assigns a role based on a keyword using a switch.
 If the keyword is not found, show an error and do not execute the commmand.